Skip to content

 Pursuing Greater Things: Our Path to Progress

-Welcome to the Greater Things Progress Page, where we inform our community about Worthington Christian School’s journey toward achieving the goals and objectives outlined in our 2024-2027 Strategic Plan: Greater Things.
+Welcome to the Greater Things Progress Page, where we inform our community about Worthington Christian School’s journey toward achieving the goals and objectives outlined in our 2024-2027 Strategic Plan: Greater Things, which was launched on March 3, 2024.
 This plan reflects our commitment to advancing academic excellence, spiritual growth, faculty and staff compensation, and more.

 Here, you’ll find updates on key initiatives and milestones.
 Join us as we pursue Greater Things for the future of our school and the Kingdom.